|MP 7.01.93||Decompression of the Intervertebral Disc Using Laser Energy (Laser Discectomy) or Radiofrequency Coblation (Nucleoplasty)|

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity..

-In 2009, Birnbaum reported a series of 26 patients with cervical disc herniation (29 discs) treated with disc nucleoplasty who had 2 years of follow-up.
-(13) He compared their outcomes with a group of 30 patients who received conservative treatment.
-It does not appear that patients were randomly assigned to either treatment group but that the control patients were randomly chosen.
-Conservatively treated patients received perineural injections with bupivacaine and prednisolone acetate during the first week of treatment.
-Baseline VASs were 8.4 in the control group and 8.8 in the nucleoplasty group.
+In 2009, Birnbaum compared outcomes from a series of 26 patients with cervical disc herniation treated with disc nucleoplasty with a group of 30 patients who received conservative treatment with bupivacaine and prednisolone acetate.
+(17) Baseline VAS was 8.4 in the control group and 8.8 in the nucleoplasty group.
 At 1 week, scores were 7.3 and 3.4, respectively, and at 24 months, 5.1 and 2.3, respectively.
 No other outcome data were provided.

 Ongoing Clinical Trials

-An industry-sponsored sham-controlled randomized trial on nucleoplasty is listed as completed as of March 2008 (NCT00124774).
-No publications from this trial have been identified.
+- An industry-sponsored sham-controlled randomized trial on nucleoplasty is listed as completed as of March 2008 (NCT00124774).

 While numerous case series and uncontrolled studies report improvements in pain and functioning following laser discectomy and nucleoplasty, the lack of well-designed and conducted controlled trials limits interpretation of reported data.
 Questions remain about the safety and efficacy of these treatments.
 Reconsideration of the policy position awaits randomized trials with adequate follow-up (at least 1 year) that control for selection bias, the placebo effect, and variability in the natural history of low back pain.
 These procedures are considered investigational.